 The 2 Museums will be a gateway for visitors to learn about other museums, historic sites, and cultural experiences all over the state.
 Special features throughout the 2 Museums will point visitors to these other sites and encourage them to visit.

-Live music will open and close the groundbreaking ceremony and continue until 1 p.m.
-Performances will include gospel, bluegrass, blues, and more, providing a sampling of the wide range of Mississippi music that will be featured in exhibits in the 2 Museums.
+Live music opened and closed the groundbreaking ceremony.
+Performances included gospel, bluegrass, blues, and more, providing a sampling of the wide range of Mississippi music that will be featured in exhibits in the 2 Museums.

-Hundreds of school children will travel to downtown Jackson for the groundbreaking.
-Before and after the ceremony, they will make crafts, play games, and visit a hands-on mini museum featuring reproductions of artifacts from the MDAH collection.
+Hundreds of school children traveled to downtown Jackson for the groundbreaking.
+Before and after the ceremony, they made crafts, played games, and visited a hands-on mini museum featuring reproductions of artifacts from the MDAH collection.

 “The groundbreaking celebration is a public tribute to the communities statewide that have partnered with us in the planning of these facilities,” said 2MM project director Lucy Allen.
 “We are grateful for the stories and artifacts that have been shared.
 These local voices and personal items make museum exhibits come alive.”